 The work becomes the property of The National Brain Appeal and we hope to continue to sell the work online for at least six months after the end of the exhibition.
 We reserve the right to return unsold works after this period.

-The website will be updated to show which works have sold and are available as soon as possible after a sale has been made.
+The gallery section on our website will be automatically updated to show which works have sold.